What is Kawasaki disease?

 Kawasaki disease is a rare illness that most commonly affects children ages 0 to 5, but can sometimes affect children up to the age of 13.
 It is a type of vasculitis.
 Vasculitis means inflammation of the blood vessels.
 It can affect the whole body, including the blood vessels of the heart (coronary arteries).
 The cause of Kawasaki disease is unknown.
 Without treatment, affected children are at higher risk of developing problems with the coronary arteries.
 Other areas of the heart may also be affected.
 With timely treatment, most children recover with no lasting problems.

 Who is risk for Kawasaki disease?Children of any race or ethnic group can get Kawasaki disease.
-It is more common in children whose families are from Japan.
+It is more common in children whose families are from East Asia or Asian ancestry.
 Most children who get Kawasaki disease are younger than 5 years old.
 It occurs in boys more often than in girls.

 What causes Kawasaki disease?The cause of Kawasaki disease is not known.
-Researchers think it may be an infection.
+Researchers think it may be the result of an infection.

 What are the symptoms of Kawasaki disease?

 These are common symptoms of Kawasaki disease:

 - Fever of 102.0° F to 104.0° F (38.8°C to 40.0°C) that lasts for at least 5 days